 Currently, 92.5% of brands fail to meet customer expectations on social media and these failures can have big implications.

 Quality customer service – regardless of channel – relies on a meaningful, efficient, solution-focused exchange between companies and their customers.
-The growing preference for social media as a preferred channel requires your organization to re-think its customer service strategy.
+The growing preference for social media as a communication channel requires your organization to re-think its customer service strategy.

 Good social customer service strategy keeps your brand in the conversation and doesn’t allow malcontents and competitors to speak for you.